personalrobotics/tsr/README.md

 ## 📊 Serialization

-TSRs and TSR chains can be serialized to multiple formats:
+TSRs, TSR chains, and **TSR templates** can be serialized to multiple formats:

 ```python
 # Dictionary format